 “Beach Rats” by Eliza Hittman

-Another gay drama that surprised everyone at Sundance Film Festival this year, Beach Rats is a coming of age story about sexuality set in Brooklyn that deals with technology, social media and how they influence the formation of our identify.
-The film is directed by Eliza Hittman, and it has been one of the favourite indie movies of the year.
+Another gay drama that surprised everyone at Sundance Film Festival this year, Beach Rats is a coming of age story about sexuality set in Brooklyn that deals with technology, social media and how they influence the formation of our identity.
+The film is directed by Eliza Hittman, and it has been one of the favorite indie movies of the year.

 “Happy End” by Michael Haneke

-Just the fact that Michael Haneke released a new movie with Isabelle Huppert is enough reason for you to want to watch Happy End, a drama about the a family on the french Riviera during the immigration crises on Europe.
+Just the fact that Michael Haneke released a new movie with Isabelle Huppert is enough reason for you to want to watch Happy End, a drama about a family on the French Riviera during the immigration crises on Europe.
 The film was at the official selection of Cannes Film Festival and even though everybody was hoping the film could win the Palm d’Or, Happy End received pretty mixed reviews.
-Nevertheless, Happy End must definitely on you watch list.
+Nevertheless, Happy End must definitely on your watch list.

 “L’amant Double” by François Ozon